2016 Summer Internships

 Since 1964 the National Gallery of Art has offered professional museum training to candidates from all backgrounds through a variety of internship programs.
 Nine-week summer internships provide opportunities to work on projects directed by a Gallery curator or department head.
 Biweekly museum seminars introduce interns to the broad spectrum of museum work, and to Gallery staff, departments, programs, and functions.

 Eligibility varies according to internship.
-Several opportunities are geared to undergraduates graduating in May 2014.
-However, the majority are for currently enrolled graduate students of all levels and those graduating in May 2014 with a relevant degree (such as MA, MBA, MFA, M Arch, M Ed, JD, or MLS).
+A few are geared to undergraduates completing their degrees in May and June 2016, but most are for currently enrolled graduate students of all levels and those graduating in May or June 2016 with a relevant degree (such as MA, MBA, MFA, M Arch, M Ed, JD, or MLS).
 Please check prerequisites carefully.
 Applicants from all backgrounds are encouraged to apply.
 This is an international program.

-Summer interns are in residence at the Gallery from June 9 to August 8, 2014.
+Summer interns will be in residence at the Gallery from June 6 to August 5, 2016.
 Interns receive a stipend of approximately $4,500 that is subject to all applicable taxes.
+Interns, using an authorized public transportation method, will receive an employer-provided fare subsidy to apply toward their monthly transit costs.

 Application Timeline and Procedures